Library MoreDep

 end

-We would like to do a case analysis on cfold e1, and we attempt that in the way that has worked so far.
+We would like to do a case analysis on cfold e1, and we attempt to do so in the way that has worked so far.

 destruct (cfold e1).